KANAjetzt/blog/posts/creating-a-custom-button-border-shader-for-my-circle-battle-game/index.md

 ![Video showcasing the Buttons on the tile screen changing colors based on the distance to the circles.](./button_1.mp4)

-And here is the shader if you just want to copy paste it real quick ( you probably want to remove the `_circle_distances` stuff ):
+And here is the shader if you just want to copy-paste it real quick ( you probably want to remove the `_circle_distances` stuff ):

 <details open>
 	<summary>